afewell/ovathetap/README.md

 - Enter the command `minikube addons configure metallb`
 - Enter Load Balancer Start IP: `192.168.49.5`
 - Enter Load Balancer End IP: `192.168.49.25`
+- Validate metallb installation:
+  - `kubectl get all -n metallb-system
+  - verify all of the objects are deployed correctly, if all objects appear to have deployed correctly, please proceed to the next section
+- If your pods are not deploying:
+  - In several tests, the metallb containers did not seem to use the default SA or for whatever reason, dont use the imagePullSecret and might get blocked by docker hub limits.
+  - To resolve this issue

 ### Complete dnsmasq configuration
 ```sh